- President's Engagement Prizes

-Semi-finalists will have a preliminary interview via Skype the week of October 24, 2016.
+Semi-finalists will be required to participate in a preliminary interview via Skype the week of October 24, 2016.
 Finalists will interview in person in Washington, DC, on November 18-19, 2016.
 Recipients will be announced on November 20, 2016.
-The US-Ireland Alliance will pay round-trip transportation, within the U.S., for applicants invited to interview.
+The US-Ireland Alliance will pay round-trip transportation, within the US, for applicants invited to interview.
 No applicant can be selected for a Mitchell Scholarship who has not been interviewed by the selection committee.
 Deferment of the Scholarship is not allowed.

 The Scholarship committee will seek university admission on the successful applicant's behalf.
 Election to a Mitchell Scholarship is formally confirmed by the Mitchell Scholarship selection committee after the Scholar-elect has been accepted by the university.
 Scholars are required to be full-time students for the duration of their academic year of study.